About

 - Proud Boy Dominic “Spazzo” Pezzola was one of the first people to breach the Capitol using a police riot shield to smash a window and allowing other rioters to enter the building.

-- The Department of Justice (DOJ) charged members of the Proud Boys with seditious conspiracy following the Jan.
-6 attack on the Capitol, and in fall 2022, several members pleaded guilty to the charges.
+- The DOJ charged members of the Proud Boys with seditious conspiracy following the attack on the Capitol, and in fall 2022, several members pleaded guilty to the charges.
 On May 4, 2023, five members were convicted of sedition and found guilty of other crimes related to the insurrection.
 Four months later, U.S. District Judge Timothy Kelly—a Trump appointee— handed each man sentences ranging from 10 to 18 years.